NFL power rankings: Where 49ers stand after collapse vs. Rams

 If there's one takeaway from the first three weeks of the 2024 NFL season, it's that the mantra "on any given Sunday" could not be more true.

-Here's where the 49ers and the rest of the league stand entering the Monday night doubleheader:
+Here's where the 49ers and the rest of the league stand entering Week 4:

 Stay in the game with the latest updates on your beloved Bay Area and California sports teams!
 Sign up here for our All Access Daily newsletter.